leiyangly/HapLongLINEr/README.md

 To search additional TE families, include the `--te` option.
 For example, `--te L1,SVA` searches for both L1 and SVA elements.

+Intact ORF detection is performed only when `--length` is at least 5000 and the `--te` list includes L1HS, L1PA2, or L1PA3; otherwise these ORF-related BLASTP and sequence extraction steps are skipped.

 Output:
 - haplongliner_rm.bed file with TE info from your assembly and corresponding reference genome (hs1/hg38) coordinates and ORF status
 - haplongliner_rm.fa file containing all full length (>=5kb by default) sequences for the selected TE families